 To open an eToro Islamic account, clients must first register for a live account and fund it with a minimum of $1,000 USD.
 The application to trade swap-free is then made through your client account area, in consultation with support.

 The question of whether forex is halal or haram is one of the most common questions throughout the world.
 It is also one of the most complex and difficult questions to answer.
 Haram means something that Allah and the Prophet have completely and specifically forbidden.
 It’s an act that could be described as a sin, or simply indecent for yourself and society as a whole.

 While forex trading itself is not haram, aspects of trading such as the accruing of interest or the reckless side of gambling without a trading strategy definitely are.
 If you’re going to trade in a halal manner, then you must do so on an interest-free account with a trusted Islamic forex broker and do so in a professional manner with the intent to make a consistent income.

 We must stress that those of us at Compare Forex Brokers are not Islamic scholars, we’re simply industry experts who’ve done our research on the topic.
 We highly encourage you to also continue to conduct your own research before making a decision on the forex broker that you in yourself are most comfortable with.

-An Islamic forex broker account, sometimes referred to as swap-free accounts, are trading accounts for Muslim clients who are unable to earn or pay the interest due to their religious beliefs.
+An Islamic forex broker account, sometimes referred to as swap-free accounts, are a trading accounts for Muslim clients who are unable to earn or pay the interest due to their religious beliefs.
 An Islamic Forex account option is available from many of the best Islamic forex brokers that are listed in the review above.

 Swap-free trading accounts do not pay or earn swaps when overnight positions are held on most markets within the forex, commodities and indices categories (keep in mind that cryptocurrencies such as bitcoin are different again).
 In place of overnight interest, the broker will either charge a flat rate financing charge or simply rely on the spread to make money from each trade opened and closed by you.